 Whilst the 1980s and 1990s might have been a fallow time for Irish winners during the week of the Cheltenham Festival, the turn of the millennium began to witness a changing of the wind.
 There still weren’t a wealth of Irish winners during the Noughties, though they did become more common, yet once the 2010s came about it was actually standard to see the Irish rack up more winners than the British.

 2010 was the last time that the Champion Hurdle took place without a runner that came from the stables of Willie Mullins, indicating just how much the Irish have infiltrated the Festival meeting.
-You would be in profit if you’d backed every single Irish runner during Festival week in 2011, 2013, 2014, 2017 and 2018, with 129 winners coming from the Emerald Isle between 2010 and 2019.
+You would have a net win if you’d backed every single Irish runner during Festival week in 2011, 2013, 2014, 2017 and 2018, with 129 winners coming from the Emerald Isle between 2010 and 2019.
 The most winners came in 2017, when 19 of them were Irish.

 Irish Trainers Lead the Way